eatlas/CS_AIMS_Coral-Sea-Features_Img/README.md

 images.

 `03-create-composite-Coral-Sea.js`, `03-create-composite-Coral-Sea-water.js`
-and `03-create-composite-Global.js` are the scripts that generate the images and depth GeoJson files.
+and `03-create-composite-GBR.js` are the scripts that generate the images and depth GeoJson files.
 These scripts can be modified to view just a single scene interactively or used to trigger all the Google Earth Engine tasks to render and export the full resolution images.
 They are the record of the images that were used to create the composite images in this dataset.
 These scripts can generate hundreds of export tasks in Google Earth Engine which is very slow to trigger manually.
 This can be spead up using the Javascript hack outlined below.

+Landsat 8 has a similar set of scripts.

 ## Exporting many images from Google Earth Engine